Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

-\begin{theorem} Suppose that $e_0\leq -3$.
-Then $(Y(e_0;r_1,r_2,r_3), \xi)$ admits a symplectic rational homology ball filling if and only if $Y(e_0;r_1,r_2,r_3) \in\mathcal{QHB}$ and $\xi$ is contactomorphic to the Milnor fillable contact structure $\xi_{can}$. \end{theorem} \begin{remark} Notice that as a consequence of Theorem~\ref{main1}, for any $e_0<-4$, the small Seifert fibered space $Y(e_0;r_1,r_2,r_3)$ does not have any contact structure that is symplectically filled by a rational homology ball.
-Moreover, when $e_0=-3$ or $-4$, only very few admit contact structures with such fillings, and when they do admit such a structure, it is unique (up to orientation) and universally tight. \end{remark} \begin{remark} It is interesting to contrast this with what happens for smooth rational homology ball fillings.
-It is easy to construct such fillings for a small Seifert fibered space for any $e_0$.
+\begin{remark} As a consequence of Theorem~\ref{main1}, we obtain the following: \begin{itemize} \item If $e_0 < -4$, then there is no contact structure $\xi$ on $Y=Y(e_0; r_1,r_2,r_3)$ so that $(Y, \xi)$ admits a symplectic rational homology ball filling. \item If $e_0 = -3$ or $e_0 = -4$, then only very few of the Seifert fibered spaces $Y=Y(e_0; r_1,r_2,r_3)$ carries contact structures $\xi$ so that $(Y, \xi)$ admits a symplectic rational homology ball filling.
+In these cases, whenever such a contact structure exists, it is unique up to isomorphism and is universally tight. \end{itemize} \end{remark} \begin{remark} It is interesting to contrast this with the situation for {\em smooth} rational homology ball fillings.
+In the smooth category, such fillings can be constructed for small Seifert fibered spaces for any value of $e_0 \in \Z$.
 See Remark~\ref{nege0smooth} below and also \cite{Aceto2020, Lecuona2018}. \end{remark}

-We now turn to small Seifert fibered spaces with $e_0=-2$.
+We now turn to the case of small Seifert fibered spaces with $e_0=-2$.